 Biblical theology proper, biblical-theological approaches to select theological topics (e.g., sexuality), Christian hermeneutics.

-Systematic theology (e.g., Systematic Theology I), historical theology (e.g., Survey of Church History I), systematic and historical approaches to select theological topics (e.g., holiness).
+Systematic theology (for example: Systematic Theology I), historical theology (e.g., Survey of Church History I), systematic and historical approaches to select theological topics (e.g., holiness).

 Introduces the principles and skills necessary to faithfully interpret and effectively communicate Scripture through preaching.
 Students complete practical application assignments and deliver sermons.

-MIN Ministry electives: preaching, worship, discipleship, evangelism, pastoral leadership, pastoral care, etc.15
+Ministry electives such as: preaching, worship, discipleship, evangelism, pastoral leadership, pastoral care, etc.15